-Performance outcomes Acceptable outcomes Complies Comments PO2 Development is sited in a manner that considers and respects: (a) the siting and use of adjoining premises; (b) access to sunlight and daylight for the site and adjoining sites; AO2.1 Buildings and structures include a minimum setback of: (a) 40 metres from a frontage to a State- controlled road; and (b) 10 metres from a boundary to an adjoining lot. n/a Not applicable.
-No buildings or structures are being proposed by this application. (c) privacy and overlooking; (d) air circulation and access to natural breezes; (e) appearance of building bulk; and (f) relationship with road AO2.2 Buildings and structures, where for a Roadside stall, include a minimum setback of 0 metres from a frontage to a road that is not a State-controlled road. n/a Not applicable.
-A roadside stall is not being proposed. corridors.
-AO2.3 Buildings and structures, expect where a Roadside stall, include a minimum setback of: (a) 10 metres from a frontage to a sealed road that is not a State-controlled road; and (b) 100 metres from a frontage to any other road that is not a State-controlled road; as frontage to any other road that is not a State-controlled road; n/a Not applicable.
-No buildings or structures are being proposed by this application.
-Accommodation density PO3 The density of Accommodation activities: (a) respects the nature and density of surrounding land use; (b) is complementary and subordinate to the rural and natural landscape values of the area; and (c) is commensurate to the scale and frontage of the site.
-AO3.1 Residential density does not exceed one dwelling house per lot. ~ This application is for reconfiguring a lot only.
-No additional dwelling house is being proposed.
-If the reconfiguration is approved, proposed Lot 1 will have accepted development rights for a single dwelling house.
+Performance outcomes Acceptable outcomes Complies Comments PO2 Development is sited in a manner that considers and respects: (a) the siting and use of adjoining premises; (b) access to sunlight and daylight for the site and adjoining sites; (c) privacy and AO2.1 Buildings and structures include a minimum setback of: (a) 40 metres from a frontage to a State- controlled road; and (b) 10 metres from a boundary to an adjoining lot. n/a No buidings or structures are being proposed by this application. overlooking; (d) air circulation and access to natural breezes; (e) appearance of building bulk; and (f) relationship with road AO2.2 Buildings and structures, where for a Roadside stall, include a minimum setback of 0 metres from a frontage to a road that is not a State- controlled road. n/a A roadside stall is not being proposed. corridors.
+AO2.3 Buildings and structures, except where a Roadside stall, include a minimum setback of: (a) 10 metres from a frontage to a sealed road that is not a Statecontrolled road; and (b) 100 metres from a frontage to any other road that is not a Statecontrolled road; n/a No buidings or structures are being proposed by this application.
+Accommodation density PO3 The density of Accommodation activities: AO3.1 Residential density does not exceed one dwelling house per lot. n/a The application is not proposing an accommodation activity.

-Performance outcomes Acceptable outcomes Complies Comments AO3.2 Residential density does not exceed two dwellings per lot and development is for: (a) a secondary dwelling; or (b) Caretaker's accommodation and includes building work or minor building work with a maximum gross floor area of 100m2; or (c) Rural worker's accommodation. n/a Not application.
-For assessable developme nt Site cover PO4 Buildings and structures occupy the site in a manner that: (a) makes efficient use of land; (b) is consistent with the bulk and scale of buildings in the surrounding area; and (c) appropriately balances built and natural features.
-AO4 No acceptable outcome is provided. n/a Not applicable.
-No buildings or structures are being proposed by this application.
-PO5 Development complements and integrates with the established built character of the Rural zone, having regard to: (a) roof form and pitch; (b) eaves and awnings; (c) building materials, colours and textures; and (d) window and door size and location.
-AO5 No acceptable outcome is provided. n/a Not applicable.
-No buildings or structures are being proposed by this application.
+Perfo ormance outcomes Acceptable outcomes Complies Comments (a) (b) (c) respects the nature and density of surrounding land use; is complementary and subordinate to the rural and natural landscape values of the area; and is commensurate to the scale and frontage of the site.
+AO3.2 Residential density does not exceed two dwellings per lot and development is for: (a) a secondary dwelling; or (b) Caretaker's accommodation and includes building work or minor building work with a maximum gross floor area of 100m 2 ; or (c) Rural worker's accommodation. n/a The application is not proposing an accommodation activity.
+For assessable developmer nt Site cover lings and structures py the site in a manner makes efficient use of land; is consistent with the bulk and scale of buildings in the surrounding area; and appropriately balances built and natural features.
+AO4 No acceptable outcome is provided. n/a No buidings or structures are being proposed by this application. and estal of th elopment complements integrates with the blished built character ne Rural zone, having rd to: roof form and pitch; eaves and awnings; building materials, colours and textures; and window and door size and location.
+AO5 No acceptable outcome is provided. n/a No buidings or structures are being proposed by this application.

 Performance outcomes Acceptable outcomes Complies Comments Amenity PO6 Development must not detract from the amenity of the local area, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
-AO6 No acceptable outcome is provided. ~ The application would create a vacant rural lot.
-This is unlikely to detract from the amenity of the locality.
+AO6 No acceptable outcome is provided. ~ The application is proposing the creation of 3 rural lots (1 additional lot) all with areas in excess of the accepted 60 hectare rural minimum lot size.
+The development will reinforce the established rural amenity of the local area.
 P07 Development must take into account and seek to ameliorate any existing negative environmental impacts, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
-A07 No acceptable outcome is provided. n/a Not applicable.
-There is no known negative environmental impacts requiring amelioration.
+AO7 No acceptable outcome is provided.
+There are no known existing negative environmental impacts requiring amelioration by the proposed development.
+Rural uses • ,